software-architects/time-cockpit-documentation/doc/project-time-tracking/billing.md

 Furthermore, the document itemizes all the assigned invoice items.
 Each invoice item is presented with its quantity, unit, price, total amount, and the associated VAT rate.
 This allows for a thorough overview of the invoice's contents and makes it easy to verify and understand the billed items.

 If time sheet entries are associated with the invoice (created using the `Create Invoice` action), the display of the time sheet entry details on the invoice document can be enabled.
 You can do so by checking the `Incl.
-Timesheets on Invoice Report` flag on the given invoice.
+Timesheets on Invoice Document` flag on the given invoice.

 >[!NOTE]
 If the quantity or price of any of the automatically generated service-related invoice items has been modified after the generation, the time sheet entry details will no longer correspond with the invoice items.
 In such cases, it is advisable to deactivate the display of the time sheet entry details on the invoice document.
 This ensures that the invoice remains accurate and consistent with the modified invoice items.